deckhouse/virtualization/docs/FAQ.md

 ## How to automatically generate inventory for Ansible?

 {{< alert level="warning" >}}
-The `ansible-inventory` command requires `d8` version v0.27.0 or higher.
+The `d8 v ansible-inventory` command requires `d8` version v0.27.0 or higher.
 {{< /alert >}}

 {{< alert level="warning" >}}